 Please note: once you have completed the operation, you are still in the table selection that you started with.
 To see the moved/cloned verifications, you have to go back to the selection screen and select the appropriate phase.

-Cloning a verification phase
+Cloning verification phases

 There, you will see the verification phases that you have defined.